September 16-23 in Berlin

-The summer school of 2023 explored how health, as a field of practice, of policy but most importantly as a human right is connected to violence, war and different security approaches.
+The summer school explored how health, as a field of practice, of policy but most importantly as a human right is connected to violence, war and different security approaches.
 We focused on ways in which both direct and structural violence affect our work as health professionals and political activists dedicated to Health For All.
-We were seeking to understand how an intersectional perspective* on health and security may help us to deconstruct assumptions about “threats” and “risks” and find alternative solutions.

 War and violent conflict cause injuries, traumatisation and death of thousands.
 During 2022, the brutal Russian invasion of Ukraine has made this strikingly visible, with attacks on hospitals and maternity wards causing international outcries.
 Far away from the attention of Western politicians and media, the civil war in Ethiopia is claimed to be the most violent in the 21st century - 100.000 are reported to have died due to lack of medical attention.
 What are the effects of violent conflicts on the health of individuals and health systems?
 What are the gendered dimensions?
 Can the health sector build bridges to peace and dialogue amidst polarization and hatred?